gomorpheus/morpheus-docs/release_notes/current.rst

 - NSX-V: Create and manage SNAT rules from the NAT tab of the Edge Gateway detail page of an NSX-V network integration
 - Option Types: Custom help block text can now be displayed with any Option Type
 - Security Scanning: Windows support added for SCAP security scans :superscript:`+`
+- Security Scanning: Security Drift view section added to the Software tab on Virtual Machine Detail pages.
+When SCAP security scans are run, data related to changes in security posture compared to prior scans is displayed
 - ServiceNow: Plugin version 3.0 now available on the ServiceNow store, see `integration guide <https://morpheusdata.com/wp-content/uploads/content/ServiceNow-Cloud-Management-Morpheus-CMP-1.pdf>`_ for new features and complete use instructions
 - Tags: |morpheus| `naming variables <https://docs.morpheusdata.com/en/latest/troubleshooting/Variables_Examples.html?highlight=naming%20policy#pre-provision-vars>`_ can be used as tag values for Instances and VMs/servers at provision time
 - Tenants: Account Name, Account Number and Customer Number values tracked on the Tenant are now resolveable from naming variables: ``${accountName}``, ``${accountNumber}``, and ``${customerNumber}``